-Hallux valgus, commonly referred to as bunion, is a bony bump that forms on the base of your big toe joint.
+Hallux Valgus, commonly known as bunion, is a bony bump that forms on the base of your big toe joint.
 It occurs when metatarsal bones in the forefoot shifts out of position and is frequently accompanied by hammertoes, abnormal bending of other toes, and overlapping toes in severe cases.

-Wearing tight fitting shoes or pointed high heel shoes are believed to be related to the development of the condition.
+Wearing tight fitting shoes or pointed high heel shoes are believed to be related to the development of bunion.

 There are many reasons that can cause our feet to swell, from a sprained ankle, to lymphedema, to kidney disease.
 If the swelling does not go away or is recurring, it might be a symptom of an underlying medical condition and you should seek medical assistance immediately.

-If you are suffering from an underlying medical conditions, an orthotics treatment can help alleviate the swelling by boosting your circulatory and lymphatic system so as to recover and preserve your mobility.
+If you are suffering from an underlying medical conditions, an orthotic treatment can help alleviate the swelling by boosting your circulatory and lymphatic system so as to recover and preserve your mobility.

 Varicose Veins Treatment

-A similar problem is varicose veins — enlarged, swollen, and twisting veins which appears blue or dark purple.
-This occurs when the valves of your veins fail to regulate the flow of blood, causing blood to flow in the wrong direction or to pool.
-This can be caused by the misalignment of your bones and joints which presses on the veins.
-An orthotic treatment realigns your bones and joints, thus alleviating pressure on the veins, increase blood flow and reduces the visibility of enlarged and swollen veins.
+Varicose veins are enlarged, swollen, and twisting veins that appears blue or dark purple on the skin.
+This could be caused by a misalignment of your body structure.
+The misalignment increases the pressure of the affected veins.
+The valves of your veins could not regulate the flow of blood, causing blood to flow in the wrong direction or to pool, thus enlarging the veins.
+An orthotic treatment realigns your body structure, thus alleviating pressure on the veins, increase blood flow and reduces the visibility of enlarged and swollen veins.

-Improving circulation through an orthotic treatment is one way to do so without medication or surgery.
+Fig 6.
+An orthotic treatment is one way to improve circulation, minimise the appearance of varicose veins without medication or surgery.